Core Values

 Accompaniment

 Sexual development is a journey that begins at birth.
-Each of us deserve company along the journey as we process experiences, make mistakes, and repair our relationships.
-At Living Earth Sex Ed, we help trusted adults accompany the children in their care as they make sense of sexuality and we help kids cultivate language skills to invite trusted adults to accompany them on their journey as they make sense of sexuality.
+Each of us deserve company along the journey as we process experiences, make mistakes, and cultivate our relationships.
+At Living Earth Sex Ed, we help trusted adults accompany the children in their care as they make sense of sexuality and we help kids cultivate social skills to invite trusted adults and peers to accompany them on their journey as they make sense of sexuality.

 Support